 That helps me to improve my english language, but the methodology which they used, it was not better for the beginners.

-These examples suggest that these students did not understand the kind of writing requirements that were awaiting them, which points to the aforementioned mismatched expectations.
+These examples suggest that these students did not understand the kind of writing requirements that were awaiting them at the new university, which points to the aforementioned mismatched expectations.

-the respondents were asked to indicate the extent to which the aspects of academic writing are easy/difficult for them and their answers are summarized in Table 1 below:
+The respondents were asked to indicate the extent to which specific aspects of academic writing were easy/difficult for them and their answers are summarized in Table 1 below: